Dogora: Writing

-After the success of Gorath in 1962, Toho immediately had ideas of producing a movie with a space monster.
-Written by Jojiro Okami, the movie would have followed the futuristic settings of his later two films: Battle in Outer Space (1959) and Gorath (1962).
+In 1962, after the success of Gorath, Toho immediately had ideas of producing a space monster movie.
+Simply titled, “Space Mons” (スペース・モンス, Supesu Monsu), written by Jojiro Okami, would be his last proposal for Toho.
+The proposal was given to Shinichi Sekizawa and renamed “Space Monster” (宇宙大怪獣, Uchu Daikaiju), dropping the unique "Mons" name of the original concept.
+The story would have followed the futuristic settings of his later two films: Battle in Outer Space and Gorath.
 It also contains an ongoing theme of his work: humanity uniting on a global scale to address a threat, which after aliens and a rogue star is now monsters.
 In terms of the production crew, the story treatment was set to be turned into a full script by Shinichi Sekizawa while Ishiro Honda would direct and Eiji Tsuburaya would handle the special effects.

-However, the concept languished at Toho for some time after the initial pitch in 1962.
-It was dusted off, though, in 1964 and renamed to "Earth's Martial Law" (地球戒厳令 - Chikyu Kaigenrei).
-This title didn't last long, though, as another draft was submitted with the name "Space Monster" (宇宙大怪獣 - Uchu Daikaiju), dropping the unique "Mons" name of the original concept.
+However, feeling that they wouldn’t be able to pull off the effects needed to bring the strange space cells to life at the time, the concept languished at Toho for some time after the initial pitch.

+In 1964, Toho had initially planned to release a sequel to King Kong vs. Godzilla (1962), Continuation: King Kong vs. Godzilla in the summer of that year, but when that project failed to materialize, this film—already having a completed script—was selected at the last minute and pushed it into production.
+“Earth Martial Law” (地球戒厳令, Chikyu Kaigenrei), a first draft title, was written by Shinichi Sekizawa.

-During this process the project went through a heavy revision by Shinichi Sekizawa.
+At some point, the script went through a heavy revision.
 Gone was the futuristic setting that had been a stable of Okami's other films.
-Instead it was set in modern times with elements that would be relatable to audiences.
+Instead it was set in the then modern times with elements that would be relatable to audiences.
 For example, the initial attack on the space station and rocket planes was replaced by a short sequence of the creature destroying a modern television satellite.
 The global angle was also downplayed, talked about but the story always stays in Japan.
 A jewel heist concept was also added, which became the side story to the movie.
 Finally the Space Mons were adapted into a monster called Dogora, of which other alterations occurred.
 The two still shared an appetite for carbon, like diamonds, but instead of always being invisible throughout the film the Dogora do eventually take an on screen, squid-like appearance.
 A weakness to venom for the monsters was also added, that would be used in the climax.

 The concept went through more drafts, and had its title eventually changed to "Giant Space Monster Dogora" before being released in 1964.